 Amazon Associates (check out Brady's Amazon Associates program review) is a great idea for your site if you're in a physical product niche.
 There are a number of reasons for this.

 So, how much money is Amazon actually spending on their Associates program?
-Well, to be honest its difficult to pin an exact number on this, but with the numbers I dug up we can get a ballpark figure.
-Because Amazon is a publicly traded company (AMZN) they are required to disclose their financials.
-Here is a link to their most recent quarterly financials.
+Well, to be honest its difficult to pin an exact number on this since it's grouped in with other expense areas like “marketing” or “outreach.”

 Adsense Vs Amazon Affiliate… Or Both Together?

-I don't think that Adsense or Amazon Affiliate is better.
+I don't think that Adsense or Amazon Affiliate is necessarily always better.
 I like to use them both.

 I monetize these posts with Amazon affiliate links.
 Amazon converts well and everyone uses it, so it works for these physical products.